travellingsky/blog/content/to-do-in-london.md

 London the city of dreams.
 It’s the place where everything happens.
 So many movies are filmed there, books are based there and it’s a place that people love to travel to and its usually a stop over destination to so many countries.

 We recently traveled to London with a group of family and friends.
 Check out my list of must-see places to visit in London and pictures from our travels

+Click [here ](www.skytravelblogger.com/5-day-london-itinerary "5 day Itinerary")for a copy of our 5 day Itinerary to London

 ## 1) Canary Wharf